cdon-dev/ma-docs/Product Import/api/price.rst

 VAT Percentage
 ==============

-The VAT is percentage represented by a decimal number between 0 and 100 with up to two decimals.
+The ``VatPercentage`` represents the value added taxed expressed as a percentage by a decimal number between 0 and 100 with up to two decimals.

 **Example**::